ET Speaks From Home

 Streaming

 If you click on the Streaming tab, you’ll see a number of other listings, such as Netflix and Apple TV.
 Of course, Netflix is the most popular streaming service in the world and the One-Stop TV guide offers some recommendations on what to watch.
 Netflix produces an abundance of content to ensure there’s always something worth watching.
 Shows like Stranger Things and Orange is the New Black have proved that Netflix knows what it’s doing when it comes to producing television.
-It also has an extensive movie and documentary catalog to keep you entertained on demand.
+It also has an extensive movie and documentary catalogue to keep you entertained on demand.

 One-Stop TV also features a guide to what’s on Apple TV.
 Apple created quite a buzz when it launched its much-anticipated streaming service.
 And it’s a bona fide player in the streaming’s wars.
 Apple TV+ has invested a lot of money in creating original’s programming, as well as signing multiple studio deals, such as with independent film studio A24 and the Oprah Winfrey Network.